Nick Ahmed Player Props: Diamondbacks vs. Padres

 Nick Ahmed At The Plate

-- In 51.9% of his 54 games this season, Ahmed has picked up at least one hit.
-He's also had six multi-hit games.

-- In 54 games played this season, he has gone deep in only two of them.
+- In 55 games played this season, he has homered in only two of them.

-- He has scored at least one run 12 times this year (22.2%), including one multi-run game.
+- He has scored at least once 12 times this season (21.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.